AmelieCaroline/Workplace-Incident-Analysis-Project/README.md

 ## Overview

-This piwer BI project analyzes workplace incident data using Power BI to identify safety trends, high-risk incident categories, severity patterns, and operational impact across different workplace environments (departments, plants, and shifts).
+This Power BI project analyzes 514 workplace safety incidents recorded across multiple plants, departments, and shifts between January 2020 and December 2022.
+The goal is to identify patterns in incident frequency, severity, and cost — and surface actionable insights to reduce operational risk and improve workplace safety.

 The dashboard was designed to help organizations:

-* Monitor workplace safety performance
+* Monitor workplace safety performance across plants and departments
-* Identify high-risk areas and recurring incidents
+* Identify high-risk incident categories (burns, falls, slip/trips)
-* Analyze incident severity trends over time
+* Analyze the financial and human cost of incidents over time
 * Support data-driven safety improvement decisions

-The dashboard includes KPI monitoring, trend analysis, drill-down exploration, and root-cause analysis using decomposition trees and operational risk comparisons to identify key drivers of workplace incidents.
+The dashboard includes KPI monitoring, trend analysis, drill-down exploration, operational risk comparisons, and root-cause analysis using a line and clustered bar chart with dual axis.

 ---